Who can get help

 - work out ways to deal with younger clients' behavioural changes.

-Your therapist will work with you to identify what support your family and whānau may need.
+Your therapy provider will work with you to identify what support your family and whānau may need.

 They'll only be involved if you want them to be.